Simi Valley Unified School District

 Simi Valley Unified School District (SVUSD) is a school district in Ventura County, California.
 The district serves students from the city of Simi Valley, the census-designated place of Santa Susana, and other adjacent unincorporated areas.
 SVUSD operates 18 elementary schools, three middle schools, four high schools (including two comprehensive schools, one magnet school, and one continuation school), one adult school, and one independent study school.
 During the 2014–15 school year, the district's enrollment numbered about 18,000.
-The current superintendent is Dr. Jason Peplinski, who has served since December 9, 2014.
+The current superintendent is Dr. Hani Youssef, who has served since July 2022.

 History

 Ninth grade move to high schools, Santa Susana High opening

 Throughout its early history, the Simi Valley Unified School District educated ninth graders at its junior high schools.
 This changed in the mid-1990s, when the school board approved a controversial plan to move ninth graders to its high schools.
 To offset the lower enrollment at the junior high schools, the district converted one of the then four junior high campuses into a magnet high school.
 Sequoia Junior High School reopened as Santa Susana High School in 1996.